 The following policy applies to any incidents that occur (on or off campus or online) while you are a student registered at EMU.
 It does not apply if you are talking about incidents that happened prior your enrollment at EMU.
 It is important for you to know that all faculty and staff members are required to report known or alleged incidents of sexual violence (including sexual assault, domestic/relationship violence, stalking).
 That means that faculty and staff members cannot keep information about sexual violence confidential if you share that information with them.
 For example, if you inform a faculty or staff member of an issue of sexual harassment, sexual assault, or discrimination they will keep the information as private as they can, but is required to bring it to the attention of the institution's Title IX Coordinator.
-You can also report incidents of sexual violence if you speak to Counseling Services counselors, Campus Ministries' pastors, or Health Services personnel providing clinical care.
+You can also report incidents or complaints through the online portal.
+You may report, confidentially, incidents of sexual violence if you speak to Counseling Services counselors, Campus Ministries' pastors, or Health Services personnel providing clinical care.
 These individuals, as well as the Title IX Coordinator, can provide you with information on both internal & external support resources.